WEX Fleet Cards Review: Are They Right for Your Fleet?

 Quick overview

-This card program also grants you access to the WEX EDGE Savings Network, which means you’ll get the following exclusive discounts:
+An ideal choice for grey fleet drivers, the WEX Fleet Card grants access to the WEX EDGE Savings Network, which means you’ll get the following exclusive discounts:

 • Fuel rebates at participating stations